Information & Updates

 - All employees, including Direct Support Professionals, are required to wear a fabric facemask (which can be homemade) or surgical facemask while working at all times.
 Facemasks should cover your nose and mouth at all times.
 In an Arc office, administrative staff may remove their face mask when alone in a private office, conference room, cubical, or outside where employees can social distance.
-Face masks are always encouraged.
+Face masks are always required.
 It is important that the mask is clean and covers your nose and mouth.
 The Arc has provided houses with surgical face masks for staff that do not have a fabric mask.
 All masks should be locked in the med cabinet.
 Hold each other accountable to ensure facemasks are worn at all times.

 - In the event of a COVID-19 diagnosis, enhanced PPE will be provided to the DSPs working in that house.